 - California felonies (more severe offenses) generally have an SOL of three years.

 Some criminal offenses though, like crimes punishable by death, are not subject to limitation periods.
 People accused, or guilty of these crimes, can be charged or arrested at any time.
-One example of these offenses is a crime that is punishable by death (i.e., murder).
+One example of these offenses is a crime that is punishable by death (for example, murder).

 What is a Statute of Limitations?